kwoolter/DungeonOfCards/README.md

 # Dungeon Of Cards
 :copyright: :monkey: kwoolter 2021
 Card game based on Guild of Dungeoneering concept.
+Thanks to GAMBRIBNOUS for inspiration and obrrwing graphics.

+## Graphics Version
+`run_gui.py` `pygame` GUI to play the game.
+Typical flow of the game:-
+* `SPACE` to start a game
+* 1-4 to select a card that you want to play next
+* `Enter` to play a round with the selected card
+* Repeat until someone dies

 ## CLI Version
-Command Line Interface to test out the Model.
+`run.py` Command Line Interface to test out the Model.
 Typical flow of the game uses these commands:-
 * `battle` to start the battle
 * `hand` to see the player's hand and what the enemy has